MicrosoftDocs/Viva/Viva/glint/setup/mto-faq.md

 # Viva Glint for a multitenant organization FAQ

-Multitenant organization (MTO) is a Microsoft 365 feature that enables your company to form a tenant group for access to Microsoft Viva Glint in your organization.
+Use these frequently asked questions as your company sets up multitenant organization (MTO), a Microsoft 365 feature that enables you to form a tenant group within your organization.

 ## Why does my organization need to enable MTO for Glint?
 The [multitenant organization (MTO) capability in Microsoft 365](/entra/identity/multi-tenant-organizations/multi-tenant-organization-overview) allows organizations to manage multiple tenants under a single umbrella enabling secure collaboration and resource sharing across these tenants.
 Tenant admins create an MTO policy in the target tenant and add source tenants.
 This option was created for Viva Glint customers to seamlessly access the product like they currently do in LinkedIn Glint.